remarkjs/remark-lint/readme.md

 **remark-lint** is a markdown code style linter.
 Another linter?
 Yes.
 Ensuring the markdown you (and contributors) write is of great quality will provide better rendering in all the different markdown parsers, and makes sure less refactoring is needed afterwards.

 What is quality?
-That’s up to you, but the defaults are sensible :ok_hand:.
+That’s up to you, but there are sensible [presets][].

 **remark-lint** is built on [**remark**][remark], a powerful markdown processor powered by [plugins][remark-plugins] (such as this one).